-All patients cannot be treated to one set of norms as the facial skeleton and its overlying soft tissue is different for different population in females.
-So, it is very important to maintain the facial harmony and balance of a particular population while treating a patient of that particular population.
+All male patients cannot be treated to one set of norms as the facial skeleton and its overlying soft tissue is different for Himachali and South Indian population.
+So, it is of utmost importance to maintain the facial harmony and balance of a particular population while treating a patient of that particular population.